JH-87/EnviroPi/README.md

 # EnviroPi
-Building stuff for the out the Pimoroni Enviro+
+Building stuff for the Pimoroni Enviro+